-- personal care such as bathing and toileting

-- strenuous physical activity such as lifting

-- administering medication

-- maintaining the family budget

-- emotional support to the adult
+- personal care such as bathing and toileting - · strenuous physical activity such as lifting - administering medication - maintaining the family budget emotional support to the adult

-25. Children/young people who are absent from education
+25. Children/young people going missing

-All staff are aware that children who are absent from education, particularly repeatedly, can act as a vital warning sign of a range of safeguarding concerns.
-Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child being absent from education in future.
-Staff are aware of the school's unauthorised absence and children absent from education procedures.
+All staff are aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding concerns.
+Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
+Staff are aware of the school's unauthorised absence and children who have unexplained and/or persistent absences from education procedures.

-26. Modern Slavery
+26. Modern slavery